vramana/blog/content/posts/common-voice.md

 All I want to do is make some changes and see how they work.
 The documentation is scarce.

-Do I have `docker compose up` and `docker compose down` every time I make change?
+Do I have to do `docker compose up` and `docker compose down` every time I make change?
 It takes like 4 minutes to build the containers from scratch.
 **My heart screamed in agony**.
 There must be a better way.